 But it was for me…

-I hadn’t wanted to leave the comfort of a known place and familiar people (even if those people were quite harsh) behind.
+I hadn’t wanted to leave the comfort of a familiar place and familiar people (even if those people were quite harsh) behind.
 It was supposed to happen a year later when I moved to college, not now.

 Addison, my mom’s brother’s daughter, had been a great tour guide and a really good friend (or cousin).
 Thanks to her, my dislike for this whole ordeal of uprooting our lives had gone down a notch.

-I’d had a fair share of them in Remington.
+I had had a fair share of them in Remington.

-“We’re here.”
-Addison honked, dispersing the crowd around the parking lot, making a way to a spot.
+“We’re here,” Addison honked, dispersing the crowd around the parking lot, making a way to a spot.

 I looked at the big building standing high in front of us, a heavy feeling pressing down on my shoulders.
 My nerves hit back with full force.